-If an identification badge is lost or stolen, the employee must obtain a replacement.
+If an identification badge is lost or stolen, the employee must report the loss to their supervisor immediately and obtain a replacement.
 A fee of \$5.00 will be assessed for all replacement badges.
 Lost or stolen cards should be reported to the department manager as soon as possible.
 Failure to be able to display or produce your ID badge when requested or excessive loss or damage to cards can lead to disciplinary action.